opensanctions/yente/docs/deploy/upgrading.md

 ## Upgrading from Elasticsearch 8 to 9

 Elasticsearch is the search index software underlying yente.
-Version 9 of Elasticsearch was released on April 2025, and version 8 will be end-of-life in January 2027.
+Version 9 of Elasticsearch was released in April 2025, and version 8 will be end-of-life in January 2027.
 Versions of yente released in 2025 or later are already compatible with both version 8 and 9 of the Elastic server, but versions of yente released after May 2026 will only be compatible with Elastic server 9.
 See the [official documentation for more information](https://www.elastic.co/docs/reference/elasticsearch/clients/python#_compatibility).

 When **upgrading from Elasticsearch 8 to 9** in the single-node setup that is used by default in the docker-compose based deployment outlined in [our documentation on deploying yente](index.md), we have observed no issues using the following path: